huang-yi/swoole-laravel/docs/english.md

 ## Configuration

-> This package has very simple configuration.
-Just make sure the port `1215` is not used by other process.
+> This package has very simple configurations.
+Just make sure the port `1215` is not used by other process if you are lazy to check other configurations.

 If you are using Laravel framework, run this command to generate the configuration file: